sebdemanche/cgi-lab/generate-ssh-keys-cloud-shell.md

     ![](./images/cloudshell.png " ")

 2. Once the cloud shell has started, enter the following command.
 Choose the key name you can remember.
 This will be the keyname you will use to connect to any compute instances you create.
-Press Enter twice for no passphrase.
+Press Enter twice for no passphrase (the passphrase will be empty).

     ````
     mkdir .ssh